mad-p/noproxy_patcher/README.md

     noproxy_patcher [-n] [-q]

-noproxy_patcher applies NO_PROXY patches rubygems and bundler that resides under your ~/.rvm.
+noproxy_patcher applies NO_PROXY patches to rubygems and bundler that resides under your ~/.rvm.

 ## See Also